Knowledge bank

 Collage of images illustrating prostitution

-Prostitution arises at the intersection between men's demand for sexual acts and women's vulnerability.
-Those who end up in prostitution do not do so by choice, but carry with them experiences of sexual abuse, poverty, violence, or a lack of alternatives.
-Research shows that early abuse is one of the strongest risk factors.
-It creates shame, anxiety, and a feeling of worthlessness, which makes the person particularly vulnerable to new violations.
+Prostitution arises at the intersection of men’s demand for sexual acts and women’s vulnerability.
+Those who end up in prostitution do not do so by choice, but rather because of experiences of sexual abuse, poverty, violence, or a lack of alternatives.
+Research shows that early-life abuse is one of the strongest risk factors.
+It creates shame, anxiety, and a sense of worthlessness, which makes the person particularly vulnerable to further abuse.

-Many describe an "inner compulsion" – like an inner pimp – that drives them back into environments where they are exposed again.
-In order to endure, they learn to shut off their feelings and mentally disappear, which is initially a survival strategy but later enables the reality of prostitution.
-Economic vulnerability reinforces this vulnerability.
-When you lack security, social support, and alternatives, money can seem like the only way to survive.
-The image of prostitution as a voluntary side job does not correspond to the reality we encounter.
+Many describe an “inner compulsion”—like an inner pimp—that drives them back into environments where they are victimized again.
+To endure, they learn to shut off their emotions and mentally check out, something that starts as a survival strategy but later enables the reality of prostitution.
+Economic vulnerability exacerbates this vulnerability.
+When one lacks security, social support, and alternatives, money can seem like the only way to survive.
+The image of prostitution as a voluntary side job does not align with research or the reality we encounter.

-Through therapy, practical support, education, and future planning, we help women rebuild their lives.
-Our conviction is that no human being is a commodity and that every woman has the right to a life of freedom and security.
+Through therapy, practical support, education, and future planning, we help our clients rebuild their lives.
+We believe that no human being is a commodity and that every individual has the right to a life of freedom and security.

 Collage of images illustrating pornography